abhi-998/sigma-demo/README.md

 # sigma-demo
-this is a demo for git &amp; Github classes
+this is a demo for git &amp; Github classes.